 Calcium-channel blockers can reduce the symptoms of

 by relaxing blood vessels.
-This allows better blood circulation through the fingers, toes, and the tip the of nose.
+This allows better blood circulation through the fingers, toes, and the tip of the nose.
 When exposed to cold, you’ll have less trouble with skin blanching and less numbness and tingling.
 Use of calcium-channel blockers can reduce the chance of developing sores or ulcers on your fingertips.

 Calcium-channel blockers may also be given to treat high blood pressure.